puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 `tmpdir`: The directory to upload and execute temporary files on the target.

+`shell-command`: A shell command any docker exec commands should be wrapped in.
+For example: `bash -lc`.

+`tty`: When `true`, enable tty on docker exec commands.
+Default is `false`.

 ## Remote transport configuration options

 *The remote transport is a new feature and currently experimental.
 It's configuration options and behavior may change between y releases*